martin-braun/fadestate/README.md

 - Tested for 0.10.2, but should work with 11.x.
 Simple change the constant `COLOR_TOP` to 1 in the fadestate.lua file.
 - Color mode not supported yet (fading into white, etc.)
+- Does not pass any other love-events to the states, besides love.update and love.draw.
+This is designed for games that make use of ECS structures, so you should have systems register any actions like keystrokes or events.